hnw/wsoui/README-en.md

 `wsoui` is a Go library which provides the vendor name lookup from MAC address.

-This file was auto-generated from [Wireshark manufacturer database](https://code.wireshark.org/review/gitweb?p=wireshark.git;a=blob_plain;f=manuf), so you should follow original license.
+This file was auto-generated from [Wireshark manufacturer database](https://gitlab.com/wireshark/wireshark/raw/master/manuf), so you should follow original license (GPL).

 ## features